tmagik/catoshi/doc/build-unix.md

 ---------------------

 	cd src/
-	make -f makefile.unix		# Headless catcoin
+	make			# Headless c0pyc4tcoin

-See readme-qt.rst for instructions on building Catcoin-Qt, the graphical user interface.
+See readme-qt.rst for instructions on building *Coin-Qt, the graphical user interface.

 Dependencies
 ---------------------